Particular/docs.particular.net/nservicebus/msmq/transportconfig.md

 ### Queue permissions

-By default, queues are created with with the `Everyone` and `Anonymous Logon` permissions, in order to be able to send and receive messages without any additional configuration.
-This, however, means that anyone could send a message to a queue, leaving a potential security concern.
-If your organization requires it, set the appropriate permissions on a queue after its creation.
+By default, queues are created with `Everyone` and `Anonymous Logon` permissions to allow messages to be sent and received without additional configuration.
+Whilst initially convenient, this unrestricted access may be a security concern.
+If your organization requires it, you should set appropriate permissions on a queue after its creation.

 ### MSMQ-specific